Benny-API/benny-android-sdk/README.md

 An implementation of this listener is a required constructor argument for `EbtBalanceLinkFlow`.

+##### Environments
+Set the environment to `SANDBOX` to integrate with the Benny sandbox environment, or omit to default to the production environment.

 #### Handling Browser Navigation

 The `EbtBalanceLinkFlow` exposes a `goBack()` method that will have the flow navigate back when